What other names is Zinc known by?

 - Cystic fibrosis.
 Zinc sulfate does not appear to improve lung function in children or adolescents with cystic fibrosis, although it may reduce the need for antibiotics.

-- Pregnancy complications in women with HIV.
+- Pregnancy complications in women with HIV/AIDS.
 Taking zinc by mouth during pregnancy does not appear to reduce the risk of transmitting HIV to the infant.
 Also, zinc does not appear to prevent infant death or maternal wasting in pregnant women with HIV.

 - Infant development.
 Giving zinc to infants does not improve mental or motor development.